October 2021

 What the etching also does is that it leaves the two sides (one with copper and one without), with different weights, thereby adding to the risk of under or over plating.

-On account of all the above reasons, it isn’t advisable to have single of layers unless there is a specific, compelling reason to do so.
+On account of all the above reasons, it isn’t advisable to have single layers unless there is a specific, compelling reason to do so.

 Why do we need Multilayer PCB?
 Read More »